 Like telling a joke — if you have to explain it, you're doing it wrong

-A good VUI focuses on the intuitive power of language and meaning, rather than showcasing how a computer can be programmed to take "commands."
-It leverages the communication system that people learned first and know best: everyday speech.
+A good UI focuses on the intuitive power of language and meaning, rather than showcasing how a computer can be programmed to take "commands."
+It leverages the communication system that people learned first and know best: everyday conversation.
 We're already proficient in our own language, so we don't have to be taught how to say an expected response or command in plain English (or plain Spanish, Tagalog, or Hindi).
 Put another way: Avoid commands as such, but if you need to help people understand what they can say to move the conversation along, use something intuitive.

 So, instead of:

 |To hear the message again, say 'Repeat;' to reply to it, say 'Reply;' and to move on to the next one, say 'Next.'|